 Hong Kong has plenty to offer district by district, each with its own distinct personality and edge.
-While nature is a massive part of HK life, we’re looking at the best of the best within the bustle parts of town, here’s your guide to some of the best neighbours on Hong Kong island and what they have to offer!
+While nature is a massive part of HK life, we’re looking at the best of the best within the bustle parts of town, here’s your guide to some of the best neighbors on Hong Kong island and what they have to offer!

 K-town has the perfect mix of old and new – slowly becoming more gentrified, you can find local coffee houses parked next to those mum and pop shops that sell everything from appliances to beach balls.
-This waterfront neighbourhood is dog friendlier than most and has become a foodie mecca, you have your pick of seafood, pizza, fusion and a microbrewery!
+This waterfront neighborhood is dog friendlier than most and has become a foodie mecca, you have your pick of seafood, pizza, fusion, and a microbrewery!
 An excellent area for a brunch that spills into the evening.

 Wong Chuk Hang

 With the south side of Hong Kong now more accessible than ever, Wong Chuk Hang is the new art district on the block.
 Wong Chuk Hang is a hub of hidden gems with restaurants and galleries tucked away in industrial buildings, its factory setting is all part of the charm.
-Just walking around the district you’ll encounter numerous street art murals by a variety of artists, definitely a picture worthy adventure.
+Just walking around the district you’ll encounter numerous street art murals by a variety of artists, definitely a picture-worthy adventure.

 The hub of Hong Kong has it all – not only is it the financial district, but it’s also the most prominent shopping destination in Hong Kong, houses the most vibrant nightlife, and has the city’s most treasured historical hot spots.
 Central is a district you could explore for days, with some of the best high-end restaurants on the market and world-class galleries to peruse, the possibilities are endless.